material-motion/material-motion/specifications/runtime/executor.md

 **Remote execution API**: Executor can invoke callbacks when remote execution starts and ends.

->The Executor may choose not to implement this API.
+> If an Executor doesn't utilize remote execution, it may not implement this API.

 The Executor would be responsible for informing the Runtime of two things: when remote execution will start, and when remote execution has ended.